Building a healthier feed: Private location trace intersection driven feed recommendations: Introduction

-The physical spaces we navigate are strong determinants of many aspects of our lives \& values, from our stress~\cite{Bogomolov2014DailySR} and happiness~\cite{Jaques2015PredictingSH} to the collaborators we work with~\cite{claudel2017exploration} and the opportunities for economic growth we're exposed to~\cite{chetty2015impacts}.
-Moreover, your location history is a better predictor of your interests than the demographics used by current matching apps (e.g., dating app, content recommendation, etc)~\cite{Xiaowen}, and is strongly predictive of which friendships you already have~\cite{Eagle}.
-Indeed, it has been shown that spatial proximity and similarity of interests was a good predictor of future friendships~\cite{dong2011modeling}.
-In this sense, your physical location is a powerful driver of your personal social capital; one which can be leveraged within the framework of social media.
+The physical spaces we navigate are strong determinants of many aspects of our lives and values, from our wellbeing~\cite{Jaques2015PredictingSH} to our choice of collaborators~\cite{claudel2017exploration} and the opportunities for economic growth we're exposed to~\cite{chetty2015impacts}.
+Location history is a better predictor of your interests than the demographics used by current matching apps (e.g., dating app, content recommendation, etc.)~\cite{Xiaowen}, and is strongly predictive of which friendships you already have~\cite{Eagle}.
+Leveraging GPS location data in social media has a long history demonstrating its value, but has been a series of privacy nightmares that require the sharing of this location data to a third party, often to be stored indefinitely and monetized without any visibility or accountability to the user.

-Leveraging GPS location data in social media has a long history.
-Various social media sites over time have used location data shared by users to recommend new friends, and many social media sites allow posting content with a location or GPS point attached.
-These geolocated posts allow sites to surface content that comes from users' local area, and tools such as Snapchat's `Snap Map' allow users to see geospatial distributions of content that has been publicly posted.
-These systems however fall down at two key tasks, firstly they focus on showing local content or friends's posts without effectively facilitating building of real-world social capital (see validation section below), and secondly, they are privacy nightmares that require the sharing of this location data to a third party, often to be stored indefinitely and monetized without any visibility or accountability to the user.

-Here we present an approach different from the above examples.
-Rather than recommending friends based on this location data we build a tool to alter the social media content feed itself.
-In doing so, we can create a content feed where the friends that a user sees are shown in proportion to their potential to build new within-community relationships and to reinforce community social capital.

-In taking this approach, we build on existing paradigms of privacy-preserving apps~\cite{sweatt2014building} to require no third-party interactions or capture of data.
+We propose a new approach to building social media feeds that are optimized for social capital building via private matching over location histories, where friends are shown in proportion to their potential to build new within-community relationships and to reinforce community social capital, requiring no third-party interactions or capture of data.

 All data sharing is done securely such that no parties ever see anyone else's location data, and only each pair of users can see the size of the location data overlap between them.
-This approach only performs these private set intersections with friends, rather than performing private information exchanges with third parties or non-friends.